joshlang/Cosmogenesis/README.md

     .ToListAsync();  // Install nuget package System.Linq.Async for this
 ```

+## Important Change Information

+**USE NAMED PARAMETERS**!!!

+The source generators do not guarantee the same parameter ordering.
+Use named parameters to avoid nasty gotchas.

+Example:  `Something(bool isOk, bool willDieImmediately);` without named parameters would be called like `Something(true, false)`.
+Without warning, the source generator might change it to `Something(bool willDieImmediately, bool isOk);`, in which case your parameters are backwards (unless you use named parameters).

 ## Motivations

 I was just playing around.
 I saw that source generators were "improved" in one of the visual studio preview release notes and wanted to experiment with them.